valence-rs/valence/extractor/README.md

 This will run the extractor and immediately exit, outputting the files that are listed in the logs.

 Next, run `copy_extractor_output.sh`.
-This copies the files to `extracted` so that they can be comitted.
+This copies the files to `extracted` so that they can be committed.

 ```sh
 ./copy_extractor_output.sh